 Looking at share market corrections since the turn of the century is also helpful.
 The table below shows all 10% or greater market corrections over this period.
 There were three declines of 33% or more and six other market corrections of more than 10%.
 Not included in the table are the other 19 times markets fell by more than 5% from their highs.

-The chart on the right simply shows these events graphically.
+The chart above simply shows these events graphically.
 While there has been lots of market volatility over the last two decades, an investor that could stomach this volatility has done very well indeed.
 Despite a terrible starting point (just before the dotcom crash), $10,000 invested in the US market at the turn of the century would now be worth over $45,000.
 The maths work out even better for the New Zealand market.

 Making sure you get to the long term